jpxor/POC-Planetary-Terrain/README.md

 # PlanetaryTerrainTest
-Algorithms for generating terrain chunks, assembling them into a sphere
+Algorithms for generating terrain chunks, and assembling them into a sphere.

 ![sphere](/screenshots/sphere-verts.png "sphere")